History Of Handball

 What are the basic rules of Handball?

 There are many rules about what a player can and can not do.
 For example, players may not touch the ball with their knees, legs, or feet.
 There is also a designated area surrounding the goal, which only the goalkeeper may stand in.
 A player who has possession of the ball must either dribble the ball, or possess it for less than three seconds.
-If a player holds onto the ball for longer than three seconds without passing, shooting, dribbling, a travelling foul will occur.
+If a player holds onto the ball for longer than three seconds without passing, shooting, dribbling, a traveling foul will occur.
 As a result, the other team gets possession.

 Which Country Started Handball?